Reproductive justice: Sexual coercion

 Reproductive justice also focuses on providing protection against sexual coercion, unwanted sexual activity that happens when a person is pressured, tricked, threatened or forced in a non-physical way, when it comes to domestic partners.
 Sexual coercion consists of, but is not limited, to: continuously asking for sexual favors until the desired answer is achieved, making a sexual partner think it is to late to change their mind, manipulation, threats that can jeopardize one's safety based on sexual preference or orientation, and stealthing.
 Sexual coercion between domestic partners has become a bigger issue in the United States.
 Sexual coercion has become a national problem.
 In 2014, there was research done by Susan Leahy that focuses on nonviolent nonconsensual sexual assault.
 Black women are victimized at an alarmingly higher rate than their counterparts.
 "17 percent of black women experienced some form of sexual coercion by their domestic partners.
 This has been a known issue since The Civil Rights, which women used this spotlight to fight for their rights over their bodies and fight against sexual misconduct against them.

-Incarceration, immigrant detention, and reproductive justice.